Does Chase Offer Crypto?

 Blockchain Options

-If you prefer short-term trading, you can skip stocks and funds and trade options instead.
+If you’re more of a short-term trader, you could skip the funds and stocks and trade derivatives instead.
 J.P.
-Morgan Chase offers options trading in calls and puts, though its platform doesn’t support multi-leg strategies.
+Morgan Chase offers options trading in calls and puts, although the broker’s software currently does not offer multi-leg strategies.

 Grayscale Funds